Lake Superior - Crown Jewel of All Great Lakes

 Overlooking Old Woman Bay.

-After two days of overcast clouds, the sun finally came out before it touched the horizon resulting in the stunning sunset.
+After two days of overcast clouds, the sun finally came out before it touched the horizon resulting in a stunning sunset.

 The next day was sunny and warm.
 Some people were even swimming in the lake.
 Brrr!